ikhlosi/VisitorsRegistrationSystem/VisitorsRegistrationSystem/VisitorsRegistrationSystemBL/Documentation/VisitDoc.md

 ﻿# Documentation: Visit
-A class made to model a company vistit incl. all the appointment informatie.
+A class made to model a company vistit incl. all the appointment information.
 The 'Visit' class stores the necessary attributes to instantiate an object of type 'Visit'.

 ## Attributes
 * Visitor (Visitor object): an object that refers the visitor